Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Scam Exposed!

-Harshada Mehta was executed how he was able to fool the entire Dalal Street and even the Indian banking systems.
+Harshada Mehta was executed, and he was able to fool the entire Dalal Street and even the Indian banking system.
 During the early 1990s, Harshad Mehta started facilitating ready-forward deals transactions among Indian banks, acting as an intermediary.
 In this process, he used too raise funds from the banks and subsequently illegally invest the same in stocks exchange to inflate the stock in the Bombay Stock Exchange to raise funds from the banks and subsequently illegally invest the same in the stocks listed in the Bombay Stock Exchange to inflate the stock in the Bombay Stock Exchange to inflate the stock prices artificially.

-The year 1991 marks the year of liberalization of the Indian economy.
-Today we are grateful for his opening up, however, Indian businesses found their own set of challenges.
+The year 1991 marks the year of liberalisation of the Indian economy.
+Today, we are grateful for his opening up, however, Indian businesses found their own set of challenges.
 The public sector was forced to face increased competition and was under pressure to display profitability in the new environment.
 The private sector, however, responded positively to this news as this would mean more funds from foreign investments.

-The securities scam of 1992, led to sweeping stock market reforms and revealed systemic loopholes in the country’s banking sector.
+The securities scam of 199 led to sweeping stock market reforms and revealed systemic loopholes in the country’s banking sector.
 Journalist Sucheta Dalal uncovered the scam in 1992, which led to an immediate crash in the stock market.
 Mehta again caused a furore on 16 June 1993 when he publicly announced that he had paid Rupees 1 Crore to the then Congress president and prime minister, Mr P.V.
 Narasimha Rao, as a donation to the party for getting him off the course.

 Also Read This: Scam Exposed!
-How Ketan Parekh Managed to Commit the Rs.40000 Crore Scam?
+How Ketan Parekh Managed to Commit the Rs 40000 Crore Scam?

 Inside The Scam

-He also promised the banks a higher rate of interest, while asking them to transfer the money into his account, under the guise of buying securities for them from other banks.
+He also promised the banks a higher rate of interest while asking them to transfer the money into his account under the guise of buying securities for them from other banks.
 At that time, a bank had to go through a broker to buy securities and forward bonds from other banks.
 Mehta used this money temporarily in his account to buy shares, thus hiking up demand of certain shares, thus hiking up demand of certain shares dramatically, selling them off, passing on a part of the proceeds to the bank and keeping the rest for himself.
 This resulted in stocks like ACC to nearly in just 3 months.

 Illegal Activities How it work

-Fake Bank receipts (BRs)
+Fake Bank receipts (BRS)

 • Harshad Mehta used fake Bank Receipts is a documents that acknowledge the receipt of funds in exchange for selling securities.